Oh Mercy Me

 And what I’m finding is that a bunch of them have actual legitimate art galleries within them.
-Loomis Chaffee isn’t the most beautiful campus, it’s not in the most beautiful town (not even close on that score… Heck, I work in Windsor), and get this – the tuition/board for Loomis-Chaffee is a cool $44,000.
+Loomis Chaffee isn’t the most beautiful campus, it’s not in the most beautiful town, and get this – the tuition/board for Loomis-Chaffee is a cool $62,000 (in 2018).
 Wow.
 I don’t even want to look up the other schools I listed, as they are all probably more expensive.
 Holy crap, I guess Connecticut deserves a bit of its reputation.

 (Okay, I just poked around and looked up Choate and upon looking to see if they had an art gallery, I found this paragraph: “Choate provided me with a wonderful appreciation for the theater and my first inspiration to become an actor,” says Michael Douglas ’63.
 Douglas, and actors Glenn Close ’65 and Jamie Lee Curtis ’76, have highly visible alumni profiles.
 But a broad spectrum of Choate graduates have had an impact on the American cultural scene.
 Among them, film and stage actor Paul Giamatti ’85, whose film “American Splendor” (2003), received the Grand Jury Prize at the Sundance International Film Festival, and Lauren Ambrose ’96, starring in the HBO series “Six Feet Under.”)